Jolak5/kanban-copy/todo-list/tests_1.md

 After the final approval from a code reviewer, you need to submit your project.
 [Read this FAQ for a reminder on how to submit your project.](https://microverse.zendesk.com/hc/en-us/articles/360061344234) Now go to your Student Dashboard and submit your project.

-# Additional requirements

-*These are all optional, but if you're interested in exploring this topic further, feel free to implement them.
-Any exploration here should be done outside program time.*

-*If you decide to implement these requirements you should do it in a separate pull request.
-As always, remember to clearly document your decision in GitHub comments.*